Alex61NN5/angular-universal-pwa-heroku-starter/README.md

 },
 ```

+You will probably want to change the project name so what you will need to do is do a find and replace of `angular-universal-heroku-starter` and change everything to your new project name.
+Most of this stuff will be in the angular.json

 ### Development

 To run this project for development you can use the command `ng serve` or `npm start`